rust-lang/book/nostarch/chapter10.md

 }
 ```

-Code to find the largest number in *two* lists of numbers
+Listing 10-2: Code to find the largest number in *two* lists of numbers

 Although this code works, duplicating code is tedious and error prone.
 We also
 have to remember to update the code in multiple places when we want to change